TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-deletemyfiles.md

 # Can’t delete my files

-If you can't delete a file/folder, your compute instance may have a lock on that file.
+If you can't delete a file/folder, your compute instance may have a lock on that file or your file/folder is marked as read-only.
 Most users are able to resolve their deleting file issue by using the following steps.

 ## **Recommended Steps**
 1. Click the Terminal icon in the Notebook Toolbar